-Morton College has several options available for student victims of sexual assault.
-The Counselor, Confidential Advisor, or a member of the VAWA Committee can refer to local facilities that can offer them the counseling they need.
+Morton College has several options available for student victims and staff of sexual assault.
+A College Counselor or a referral to a local agency can offer the counseling resource needed.

-Off-Campus
+Off-Campus Resources:

 Chicago Rape Crisis Hotline (888) 293-2080